Canada’s Black Justice Strategy: Frequently Asked Questions

 In a landmark court case in 2014, Robert Wright pioneered the use of Impact of Race and Culture Assessment (IRCA) reports to highlight the impact of anti-Black racism and systemic discrimination on accused persons before the courts.
 In recent years, two Canadian courts of appeal—Nova Scotia in R v.
 Anderson and Ontario in R v.
 Morris—have accepted the importance of IRCAs in considering cases before them involving a Black person who is accused.
 The Court in Morris noted that “It is beyond doubt that anti-Black racism, including both overt and systemic anti-Black racism, has been, and continues to be, a reality in Canadian society…”

-Beyond supporting the use of IRCAs in the Canadian justice system, there is much more to do to address anti-Black racism and systemic discrimination in our society as a whole.
+Beyond supporting the use of IRCAs in the Canadian criminal justice system, there is much more to do to address anti-Black racism and systemic discrimination in our society.
 Canada’s Black Justice Strategy will seek to address the gaps and barriers that exist in the criminal justice system to ensure that Black people across Canada have access to equal treatment before and under the law.

-• How will the Government ensure that Canada’s Black Justice Strategy responds to the needs of Black people in Canada?
+• How will Canada’s Black Justice Strategy help reduce the overrepresentation of Black people in the criminal justice system, while ensuring it effectively responds to the needs of Black people in Canada?

-• How are Black communities contributing to the development of Canada’s Black Justice Strategy?
+• How did Black communities contribute to the development of Canada’s Black Justice Strategy?

 Members of Black communities from various backgrounds were included in the process through the consultations and engagements conducted by Black-led community-based organizations.

-For Black people of all ages living in Canada who were unable to participate in community engagement, as well as for representatives of organizations that provide justice-related services and supports to Black communities in Canada, Justice Canada also launched an online survey.
+For Black people living in Canada who were unable to participate in community consultations, as well as for representatives of organizations that provide justice-related services and supports to Black communities in Canada, Justice Canada also launched an online survey.

-Each community-based organization leading consultations and engagements delivered a summary report on what was shared to the Steering Group.
+Each community-based organization leading consultations and engagements delivered a summary report on what they heard to the Steering Group.
 Justice Canada also shared the results of the online survey with the Steering Group.

-Using the summary reports provided by these organizations and the results of the online survey, the external Steering Group developed a report with recommendations on concrete actions to address the overrepresentation of Black people in the criminal justice system, including as victims of crime.
+Using the summary reports provided by these organizations and the results of the online survey, the external Steering Group developed a report with 114 recommendations to reform the criminal justice system and address the overrepresentation of Black people, including as victims of crime.

 Read the Steering Group’s report: A Roadmap for Transformative Change: Canada’s Black Justice Strategy.

-• What will the Strategy mean for Canada’s future?
+• What does the Strategy mean for Canada’s future?

-The development of Canada’s Black Justice Strategy is an acknowledgment of the deeply rooted anti-Black racism and systemic discrimination that contributes to negative experiences and outcomes for Black people in the Canadian criminal justice system, which result in their overrepresentation, including as victims of crime.
+Canada’s Black Justice Strategy acknowledges the anti-Black racism and systemic discrimination that is deeply rooted in social systems and contributes to negative experiences and outcomes for Black people.
+The Strategy will help to address the anti-Black racism and systemic discrimination that has led to the overrepresentation of Black people in the criminal justice system, including as victims of crime.